ng-bao/CTF-Writeups/Wannagame2026/Locked_girl.md

 seed = int(bytes(xor_arr()).hex(), 16)
 print (generate(seed))
 ```
 By running it, we will get the key.
-Next, after the client sent the secret number, they continuou sent a string which is encrypted `sessionKey`.
+Next, after the client sent the secret number, they continue send a string which is encrypted `sessionKey`.

 <img width="1277" height="751" alt="image" src="https://github.com/user-attachments/assets/87fc4005-c688-4dda-b76c-31390bff9613" />